 - The originally recorded Deed of Trust.
 If the Deed of Trust is lost, a copy showing all the recording information is acceptable.

 - The Request for Release of Deed of Trust form, signed by ALL holders of the evidence of debt or their attorney or agent and notarized.

 - $28 fee for the execution and recording of a standard one-page release form. $5 for each additional page is required.
-If the release is a live note or a partial release, an additional $4.50 is required.
 Please make check payable to Grand County Public Trustee.

 - Please provide an addressed, postage-paid envelope to return documents.

 *If the “Evidence of Debt” is signed or marked paid by an attorney or agent, it should be indicated on both the evidence of debt and the release form.
 A letter of authorization or Power of Attorney must be included.